turingschool/lesson_plans/ruby_04-apis_and_scalability/README.md

 ### Overview

- Module 4 concentrates upon building the skills learned to prepare students for the real world of software through a deeper understanding of choices and tradeoffs.
-Students dive into Javascript by exploring object-oriented practices and frameworks.
-We explore creating apps for web scale using tools such as websockets and caching.
+Module 4 builds upon the skills learned to prepare students for the real world of software through a deeper understanding of choices and tradeoffs.
+Students dive into JavaScript by exploring object-oriented practices and frameworks.
+We create apps for web scale using tools such as websockets and caching.

 ### Big Goals